Learn how to use neem in dogs: treating mange, fleas or ticks with neem dog shampoo and making neem oil spray for your dog.

 Rather dilute the neem oil 1:10 in a light carrier oil (e.g. grape seed oil or almond oil).
 Then massage the oil mixture into the skin.
 You can apply it several times a day on problem spots.

 For hot spots like moist eczema, or to treat demodectic mange, you can increase the concentration to a 1:1 ratio.
 Some people do use 100% pure neem oil in those cases.
 Don't leave the pure oil on the skin for more than 48 hours, or you dog may develop an irritation.
-Also monitor the skin, and if there is any reaction, just wash the oil of.
+Also monitor the skin, and if there is any reaction, wash the oil of immediately.

 Using neem leaf: the preferred Ayurvedic people treatment for scabies (the human equivalent for mange) is a paste made from neem leaves and turmeric.
 It's more effort to make than the oil, but is certainly a good thing to use on dogs with mange.